Mermaid-Chart/vscode-mermaid-preview/README.md

 ## FontAwesome support

 The plugin aims to be on par with the [Mermaid Live Editor](https://github.com/mermaidjs/mermaid-live-editor) on handling Font Awesome icons.

+## Minimap

+Enabling/disabling minimap rendering is controlled with the `minimap` setting.

 ## Customize diagrams